-The Supply and Demand are considered powerful tools in determining economic effects of prime commodities.
+Supply and Demand are considered powerful tools in determining the economic effects of prime commodities.
 In supply and demand analysis it is assumed that all other aspects are unchanged or constant to gauge the realistic trends in economies.
 Gold has always been a pivotal commodity in terms of the economic trends and price fluctuations that have been triggered through various micro and macro-economic factors.
 Pricing and stock values for assets are largely dependent on specific trends in the supply and demand of the commodity or the particular stock information related to financial dynamics (Parkin et al., 2015).
-However, in the scenario concerning gold many researchers believe that the fluctuations in prices are far more dependent on psychological and non-economic aspects rather than purely financial variables like production and demand.
+However, in the scenario concerning gold, many researchers believe that the fluctuations in prices are far more dependent on psychological and non-economic aspects rather than purely financial variables like production and demand.

 Gold holds considerable value as a commodity in international markets as well as the UK market specifically in its use as a standard to represent currencies value across the globe.
 Various market conditions and economic aspects define the parameters of supply and demand for gold giving rise to price fluctuations as described by Scottsdale Bullion & Coin (2015).
 These factors are described in detail below:

-Global events and trends in works economies that signify a global crisis often lead to falling prices in gold.
+Global events and trends in works economies that signify a global crisis often lead to falling prices of gold.
 Government Failures and Market Failures that are sparked as a result of these critical events will lead to low or high gold prices.
 An example of such a fluctuation as explained by Scottsdale Bullion & Coin (2015) is the influx of Russians in the Ukrainian region that led to financial instability as the people were not certain about the geo-political conditions and had low confidence in the government so the gold prices increased.
 Typically gold is perceived as a safe commodity for chaotic situations that reflect political or military actions.
-Good prices fell at the start of the Gulf War 1 as investors activity increased and gold was considered as safe investment or financial reserve.
+Good prices fell at the start of Gulf War 1 as investors' activity increased and gold was considered a safe investment or financial reserve.

 It has been observed that in times of high inflation rates, the gold value remains stable as paper money loses value.
 The gold demand is high and fluctuations are minor.
 The fluctuation in gold prices is insignificant compared to other commodities since gold is perceived to be a safe reserve that can be held over the long term.
-Therefore, in times of money devaluation and inflation the good rates stay stable over the long term with minor fall trends.
+Therefore, in times of money devaluation and inflation, the good rates stay stable over the long term with minor fall trends.
 This is attributed to the psychological aspect that relates to good being considered as a low-risk and substantial investment that is unaffected by political trends.

 Figure 1: Inflation Rates and the Gold Price (Scottsdale Bullion & Coin, 2015).